-For a list and description of courses offered, see the Distance Education Food Science Graduate Courses listing.
+For a list and description of courses offered, see the Kansas State University Global Campus Food Science Graduate Courses listing.

-For available courses by semester, description, and cost, see the Division of Continuing Education Course Offerings.
+For available courses by semester, description, and cost, see the Kansas State University Global Campus Course Offerings.

 To help you plan your graduate program, use the Graduate Certificate Program of Study (PDF) form.
 This is required for all graduate students.

 Other graduate courses from the food science graduate course list may be substituted with the approval of the student's advisor and the Coordinator of the Food Science Graduate Program.

 Administrative Fee and Rationale